1,000+ Opportunities

 Soil and Water Conservation Districts are eligible for all except wastewater treatment and dam repair.
 Not-for-profit corporations are eligible for a subset of categories including land acquisition, aquatic connectivity, dam safety, and habitat restoration.
 New York State Department of Environmental Conservation (NYSDEC) Disaster Prevention and Relief

-Based on current listing details, eligibility includes: Municipalities (including counties, towns, villages, cities, and Indian Nations), Soil and Water Conservation Districts, and Not-for-Profit Corporations (limited to select project types) in New York State are eligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities (including counties, towns, villages, cities, and Indian Nations), Soil and Water Conservation Districts, and Not-for-Profit Corporations (limited to select project types) in New York State are eligible.
+Confirm the full requirements in the official notice before applying.

 Environmental Justice Community Impact Grant Program is sponsored by New York State Department of Environmental Conservation (NYSDEC), Office of Environmental Justice (OEJ).
 This program offers competitive grants to community-based, not-for-profit organizations and Tribal Organizations to support and empower communities in developing and implementing solutions that address environmental issues, harms, and health hazards.